Pseudo Constants

 Pseudo Constant ISLOOP

-ISLOOP can be used in scripts to determine whether the script is called in a loop or not.
+ISLOOP can be used in a script to determine whether the script is called in a loop or not.

 In a DO or REPEAT n loop ISLOOP is 1, outside of a loop (when the script is called directly) ISLOOP is zero.